-For anyone living with mental health challenges and/or a long-term health condition, Artlift is a creative and safe space for them to recover because of the experience of the artists, the relaxed atmosphere, and the small groups.
+For adults living with mental health challenges and / or a long-term health condition, Artlift is a creative and safe space for them to recover because of the experience of the artists, the relaxed atmosphere, and the personalised approach.

-Running since 2016, this is our third course for people living with and recovering from cancer.
-With the help of the University of Gloucestershire, we have been gathering the evidence about the very real difference that arts on prescription can make for those who need it.
+Flourish has been running since 2016 and is our third course for people living with and recovering from cancer.
+With the help of the University of Gloucestershire, we have been gathering evidence about the difference that arts on prescription can make.

-Many participants have become friends and are keen to continue with arts activities.
+Participants often become friends and continue with their arts activities.
 We offer one-to-one support using a health coaching approach to enable participants move forward.
-This includes participant led ‘Move on’ groups, ensuring continued improvements to health and wellbeing.
+This includes participant led ‘Move on’ groups, ensuring ongoing improvements to health and wellbeing.